valkey-io/valkey-doc/docs/reference/cluster-spec.md

 ### Replica migration

-Redis Cluster implements a concept called *replica migration* in order to improve the availability of the system.
+Valkey Cluster implements a concept called *replica migration* in order to improve the availability of the system.
 The idea is that in a cluster with a master-replica setup, if the map between replicas and masters is fixed availability is limited over time if multiple independent failures of single